What Are Your Rights as an Accident Victim?

 What to Do (And NOT Do) After a Car Accident

 Car accidents are upsetting!
 In the hours and days following an accident, it can sometimes be hard to keep your wits about you and make good decisions.
 Should you call the other driver’s insurance company?
-Should you hire an attorney?
+Should you hire a car accident attorney?
 Should you post that photo of your car’s damage on Facebook for all your friends to see?
 Should you give the hospital the other driver’s insurance or your health insurance?
 Unfortunately, some of these choices can affect you significantly down the road and you may not even know which ones are the most fraught with peril until it’s too late.

 To read the full article, in which I share more detail, please click here.